 Mr. Stansbury has been Executive Vice President and Chief Technology Officer since August 2015 and joined Intuit in May 2009 as Senior Vice President and Chief Technology Officer.
+On August 23, 2018, we announced that Mr. Stansbury will be stepping down from his role as the Chief Technology Officer of the company effective January 1, 2019.
 Mr. Stansbury previously served as chief information officer of VMware.
 Earlier he was executive vice president of Ariba and held executive engineering and general management roles at Calico Commerce and Xerox, led developer tools engineering groups at Borland International and Sun Microsystems, and researched intelligent systems at Xerox PARC.
 Mr. Stansbury serves on the boards of Coupa Software Inc. and Shutterfly, Inc. Mr. Stansbury holds a Bachelor's degree in Applied Mathematics from Harvard University.